Indirect Cooling of Weakly Coupled Trapped-Ion Mechanical Oscillators: Indirect cooling schemes

 to the ions, which oscillates at the mode frequency difference $\delta_{w,s}=\left|\omega_w-\omega_s\right|$ and has a suitable spatial variation to achieve a non-zero coupling strength.
 The coupling strength $g_{w,s}$ is a sum over the contributions $g_j$ from all $N$ ions

 where $Q_{j}$ and $M_j$ are the charge and mass of the $j$-th ion and

 is the potential curvature at the equilibrium position $\boldsymbol{r}_{j,0}$ of the $j$-th ion.
-In order for coupling to occur, the product of mode participations $\xi^{(i_w)}_{j,w}\xi^{(i_s)}_{j,s}$ has to be non-zero for at least one of the ions and ideally the curvatures at the ion equilibrium positions should be chosen such that all $g_{j}$ add constructively~\cite{hou2022coherent}.
+Finite $g_{w,s}$ requires that the product of mass-weighted mode participations $\xi^{(i_w)}_{j,w}\xi^{(i_s)}_{j,s}$ is non-zero for at least one of the ions and ideally the curvatures at the ion equilibrium positions should be chosen such that all $g_{j}$ add constructively~\cite{hou2022coherent}.

 Transforming Eq.~(\ref{Eq:CoupHam}) to the interaction frame with respect to the Hamiltonian for the uncoupled modes, the creation and annihilation operators acquire a periodic time dependence $\hat{w}^\dag(t)$ and $\hat{s}^\dag(t)$~\cite{hou2022coherent}.
 We can write an arbitrary pure state of the motional modes at time $t$ as $\ket{\Psi(t)}_s\ket{\Phi(t)}_w$ in terms of these operators as